Oz Lotto Exposed — Australian Owned and Operated Lottery

 Oz Lotto Review

 I just found a new way to chase away those Tuesday blues away.
 Australia’s Oz Lotto seems to be just the thing.
 It’s an official lottery with some pretty good odds.
-It has a minimum jackpot of AUD 2 million that rolls over and grows until it won.
+It has a minimum jackpot of AUD 3 million (as of May 2022) that rolls over and grows until it is won.
 Check out the four multimillionaires that took home AUD 27 million each in November 2012.

 Oz Lotto Game

-This is a fairly straightforward lottery where players chose 7 numbers from 1 to 45.
-The total balls drawn on Tuesday are seven regular balls and 2 bonus balls (called officially supplementary balls).
-These bonus balls come into play for the 2nd, 4th, and 7th prizes (3 numbers and one of the bonus balls).
+This is a fairly straightforward lottery where players chose 7 numbers from 1 to 47.
+The total balls drawn on Tuesday are seven regular balls and three supplementary ones.
+Supplementary balls are needed to determine the lower prize tiers, giving players multiple opportunities to win really cool prizes.

 What Can I Win at Oz Lotto?